You’re Not Leading Your Team.

 And it’s not sustainable.

-This isn’t a people problem.
+This usually isn’t a effort problem.

 Ownership isn’t clear.